 117. Lessons learned from your customers over the years

 Write about the most valuable advice you’ve received from customers with this blog post idea.
-You could talk about what they’ve been most surprised by, what they’ve appreciated most and the factors that made first-time users become repeat customers.
+You could talk about what they’ve been most surprised by (like how difficult it can be to choose a domain name that closely related to your niche—and provide real solutions in your article), what they’ve appreciated most and the factors that made first-time users become repeat customers.

 118. What do people in your industry worry about that they shouldn’t?